yockoman/firewall-app/README.md

 ![alt text](image-5.png)

 When trying to interact with application from a blacklisted IP we can observe that the packets are dropped from the firewall logs:
 ![alt text](image-6.png)

+The way I was able to test this interaction form a banned IP was to manually add an IP that is not from the list returned from the AbuseIP API and make an API call from the manually added IP address that I control.